fluentform/fluentform/readme.txt

 == Checkout The Documentation with video tutorial ==

-WP Fluent Forms Documentation comes with a detailed step-by-step instruction of how to use this Drag & Drop responsive WordPress form builder plugin.
+Fluent Forms Documentation comes with a detailed step-by-step instruction of how to use this Drag & Drop responsive WordPress form builder plugin.
 The following topics are covered in this documentation.
 Please check few of them as bellow:
 <ul>
 	<li><a href="https://wpmanageninja.com/docs/fluent-form/how-to-use-wp-fluent-form/create-fluent-form/" target="_blank">How to Create a Form in WordPress</a></li>
 	<li><a href="https://wpmanageninja.com/docs/fluent-form/how-to-use-wp-fluent-form/submission-confirmation-message/" target="_blank">Set up Form Submission Confirmation Message</a></li>
-	<li><a href="https://wpmanageninja.com/docs/fluent-form/how-to-use-wp-fluent-form/email-notification/" target="_blank">Setting up Email Notifications in WP Fluent Forms Plugin</a></li>
+	<li><a href="https://wpmanageninja.com/docs/fluent-form/how-to-use-wp-fluent-form/email-notification/" target="_blank">Setting up Email Notifications in Fluent Forms Plugin</a></li>
 	<li><a href="https://wpmanageninja.com/docs/fluent-form/how-to-use-wp-fluent-form/send-users-email-notification-wp-fluent-form/" target="_blank">Send Email Notifications on Form Submission</a></li>
-	<li><a href="https://wpmanageninja.com/docs/fluent-form/how-to-use-wp-fluent-form/managing-submitted-entries/" target="_blank">Managing the Submitted Entries in WP Fluent Forms</a></li>
+	<li><a href="https://wpmanageninja.com/docs/fluent-form/how-to-use-wp-fluent-form/managing-submitted-entries/" target="_blank">Managing the Submitted Entries in Fluent Forms</a></li>
 	<li><a href="https://wpmanageninja.com/docs/fluent-form/field-types/" target="_blank">Available Field Tyles in WordPress Forms</a></li>
 	<li><a href="https://wpmanageninja.com/docs/fluent-form/advanced-features-functionalities-in-wp-fluent-form/conditional-logic-fluent-form/" target="_blank">Set up Forms with Conditional Logic</a></li>
 	<li><a href="https://wpmanageninja.com/docs/fluent-form/advanced-features-functionalities-in-wp-fluent-form/form-restrictions/" target="_blank">WordPress Form Scheduling and Restriction Feature</a></li>